littleknitsstory/backend/README.md

 [![swagger](https://validator.swagger.io/validator?url=http://dev.backend.littleknitsstory.com/)](http://dev.backend.littleknitsstory.com/)
 [![graphql](https://badgen.net/badge/icon/graphql.beta?icon=graphql&label)](http://dev.backend.littleknitsstory.com/api/v2/)
 </div>
-  - This is project, blog and shop with the most modern technologies, also for testing new version of python and django. <br>
+  - This is project with the most modern technologies, also for testing new version of python and django. <br>
   - This is just a pet project backend, this is not a boxed solution, this is just an API for my project. <br>
   - The project that underlies this repository is coming out of deep beta and the production version of the product 1.0.0 is being prepared. <br>
   - So the master branch can be used however you like. <br>